 Supply chain’s new world order: Where to next?

-Kevin Smout, KPMG’s Global Lead for Governance Risk and Assurance and a Partner in the Australian Risk Strategy and Technology team explores key risk considerations for board members as we think forward to recovery.
+Kevin Smout, KPMG’s Global Lead for Governance Risk & Assurance and a Partner in the Australian Risk Strategy & Technology team explores key risk considerations for board members as we think forward to recovery.
 These include: crisis and risk management, the flow on impact of a triggered risk event, the critical role of technology and real-time remote risk management, and practical applications for your organisation.

 Stephen Walmsley, KPMG Partner, Leadership, Performance and Reward explores what Boards need to consider for remuneration in FY20 and beyond.
 These include: options for companies needing to conserve cash; incentive outcomes at financial year end; and performance targets for incentive plans in FY21.